Admissions Requirements and Process

 Re-admission to FCIM

 Students who have been ‘suspended’ from the Program for failure to do acceptable academic work, who were absent in excess, whose performance or attendance in the student intern clinic was unacceptable, or whose conduct has been deemed unacceptable to the College, must apply for re-admission to the Program and be accepted by the College prior to resuming his/her studies at the College.
 Additional admission requirements may, at the sole discretion of the Administration, be placed on any or all suspended student(s) applying for re-admission to the Program.
 These additional requirements may include, but are not limited to, adequate demonstration by the applicant of his/her willingness and capability to successfully complete the Program notwithstanding the circumstances that had given rise to his/her prior suspension, and will also require a mandatory in-person interview with the full Admissions Committee.
-Re-admission under the circumstances of a ‘suspension’ requires a unanimous vote by the Admissions Committee and final approval by the Dean.
+Re-admission of a suspended student requires the unanimous vote of the Admissions Committee and final approval by the Academic Dean.
+Depending on the reasons for suspension, the Admissions Committee may also impose additional requirements in its reasonable discretion as conditions to granting re-admission for the relevant student.

 There is no possibility of re-admission to the College for anyone who has been expelled from the College.